airalab/robonomics-wiki/docs/pt/hass-install-docker.md

 Now that the integration is added to the folder of custom components of Home Assistant, you have two options:

-- Whether you have MQTT integration installed and some Zigbee devices connected by either Zigbee2MQTT or any other hardware, proceed to [configuration steps](/docs/sub-activate) of Robonomics subscription and Robonomics Integration.
+- Whether you have MQTT integration installed and some Zigbee devices connected by either Zigbee2MQTT or any other hardware, proceed to [Robonomics subscription activation](/docs/sub-activate) and Robonomics Integration configuration.
-- Otherwise, navigate to [MQTT Broker](/docs/mqtt-and-hass-setup/) installation where you also add MQTT integration to your Home
-Assistant and connect your Zigbee devices to your Home Assistant via preferred hardware.
+- Otherwise, navigate to [MQTT Broker](/docs/mqtt-setup/) installation where you also add MQTT integration to your Home Assistant and connect your Zigbee devices to your Home Assistant via preferred hardware.